-1. The learners write down whether the following statements are true or false.
-They write on the lines provided:

-a) Your immune system is weakened by HIV and this causes AIDS. b) If you touch someone who has HIV or AIDS, you can get/contract the virus.
-C) If AIDS is left untreated, it will lead to death. d) You will know that you have HIV as soon as you are infected. e) If an HIV positive mother is breastfeeding, the baby can be infected through breastfeeding f) When you are HIV positive you have to take the correct medication and live a healthy life. g) Only certain types of people get HIV. h) A cure has not been found for HIV and AIDS. i) A blood test will show if someone has HIV.
+١. ine ie learners write down whether the following statements are true or false.
+They write on the line: pro ovided: 2. a) Your immune system is weakened by HIV and this causes AIDS. b) If you touch someone who has HIV or AIDS, you can get/contract the virus. c) If AIDS is left untreated, it will lead to death. d) You will know that you have HIV as soon as you are infected. e) If an HIV positive mother is breastfeeding, the baby can be infected through breastfeeding f) When you are HIV positive you have to take the correct medication and live a healthy life. g) Only certain types of people get HIV. h) A cure has not been found for HIV and AIDS. i) A blood test will show if someone has HIV.

-- j) Infected blood is one of the ways that HIV and AIDS can be transmitted \\\\\\ - k) It is wise not to touch someone else's blood in case they have HIV and AIDS. \\\\\ - l) Cover your hands with plastic before helping someone who is hurt and bleeding. - m) HIV positive mothers could give birth to HIV negative babies.

-If an HIV positive mother follows the ART correctly, the virus gets suppressed so that it cannot be detected.
+j) k) l) m) Infected blood is one of the ways that HIV and AIDS can be transmitted It is wise not to touch someone else's blood in case they have HIV and AIDS.
+Cover your hands with plastic before helping someone who is hurt and bleeding.
+HIV positive mothers could give birth to HIV negative babies. lf an HI TO THE EDUCATOR IV positive mother follows the ART correctly, the virus gets suppressed so that it cannot ected.
 The mother is therefore able to give birth to an HIV negative child.

-3. Once learners have completed the activity, go through the answers and let them mark their own books.
+3. ce learners have completed the activity, go through the answers and let them mark their own oks.
 Give them a chance to add the information they missed out in their own responses.

-Activity B: The story of Nkosi Johnson

-Introduction: This activity is about Nkosi Johnson, one of South Africa's bravest heroes who lived with HIV and had to fight to be allowed to go to school.
-These are extracts from the speech he made at the 13th annual AIDS conference in Durban in July 2000.

-- 1. Choose 5 learners to read the cartoon strip in Worksheet 4.10.1 aloud to the class.
-They take turns to read parts of the cartoon strip. - 2.
-Explain the meanings of any new words in the cartoon strip. - 3.
-Discuss the content of the cartoon strip with the learners.
-Ask them what they think about the story of Nkosi Johnson.
-Then tell them to answer the following questions: - a) How did Nkosi acquire HIV? - b) Who became Nkosi's foster mother and how long did he live with her? - c) Nkosi's aunt called with sad news about his mom.
-What was it? - d) What do you think the parents at the school were saying "yes" or "no" to?
+Act ivity B:The story of Nkosi Johnson HIV and h tion: This activity is about Nkosi Johnson, one of South Africa's bravest heroes who lived with ad to fight to be allowed to go to school.
+These are extracts from the speech he made at the 13 th DS conference in Durban in July 2000.
+2. 3. to r Exp Dis bose 5 learners to read the cartoon strip in Worksheet 4.10.1 aloud to the class.
+They take turns read parts of the cartoon strip.
+The blain the meanings of any new words in the cartoon strip.
+The cuss the content of the cartoon strip with the learners.
+Ask them what they think about the story with the story of the cartoon.
+Then tell them to answer the following questions: How did Nkosi acquire HIV? b) Who became Nkosi's foster mother and how long did he live with her? c) Nkosi's aunt called with sad news about his mom.
+What was it? d) What do you think the parents at the school were saying "yes" or "no" to?